 Preheat oven to 350°F (175°C) and line baking tray with parchment paper.

 In a large mixing bowl, cream butter and both types of sugar.
 Mix in sifted matcha tea powder.
-Add eggs and vanilla and mix to combine.
+Add egg and vanilla and mix to combine.

 Combine flour, baking soda and salt in a bowl.
 Add it to the butter-sugar mixture and beat on low speed until flour is incorporated.
 Scrape mixing bowl to ensure flour is evenly distributed in the dough.
 Stir in nuts or chocolate, if using.